 What is especially interesting about Browder’s investment strategy isn’t the fact that he does quite well, but rather the fact that he is one of the few so-called activist investors.
 These self-proclaimed torchbearers, like any other investors, seek to maximize returns, increase stock value and enhance company performance.
 Unlike passive Investors, they are keen to unlock diminished stock value that they believe is due to governance factors.
 Those interested in getting into online stock trading may want to head to the SoFi website to see the ways in which they can invest their money.

-For example, The Hermitage Fund states on its website that it aims to “increase the value of [its] investments by improving corporate governance, transparency and accounting practices of the portfolio companies” Typically, activist investors start by conducting their own research on various firms’ financial positions; they are usually attracted to ones that have hidden value.
+The Hermitage Fund states on its website that it aims to “increase the value of [its] investments by improving corporate governance, transparency and accounting practices of the portfolio companies”.
+Typically, activist investors start by conducting their own research on various firms’ financial positions; they are usually attracted to ones that have hidden value.
 When such investors find “corporate malfeasance”, because they own a significant amount of equity, they are able meet with top management and can attempt to rectify any wrongdoing.
 Finally, if the management declines to meet these investors or correct what they see as shortcomings, they resort to the media to convey their message.

 The Hermitage Fund has been so active in exposing corporate governance in Russia, especially in several state-majority owned firms such as the Russian gas giant Gazprom, that Browder was famously detained in 2006 while entering the country and is now barred from re-entering Russia.
 This condition is probably due to Browder’s outspokenness; for instance, he has stated that corporate governance in Russia “has been on the transition from horrible to bad.”
 This brings me to the GCC.